Best Free Debit Cards For Kids [2024]: Never Forget An Allowance Again

 To sign up for a teen account, an adult must first sign up for Current and link an external bank account.
 Teens and “Secondary Parents” (i.e., not the primary account holder) can then download Current to their phones, and the primary parent can link the accounts.

-Current is free to sign up and use, and teens can get a Visa debit card.
+Current is easy to sign up and use, and teens can get a Visa debit card.
 Parents can instantly transfer money directly from their Current account to their teen’s account.
 Deposits from external banks may take up to 5 days to become available, and fees may be associated with transactions, like withdrawing funds from an ATM.

 Visit Current.